aliibrahim123/neocomp.js/docs/quick-guide/first-steps.md

 this might seem a lot of code, but in real many of it is optional, and provide improved developer experience.

-### why not a function
-being a function requires you to construct the element synchronously, also it has inflixible organazation (only one function).

-classes on the other hand can create the base synchronously and then perform asyncronous updates.
-also logic can be organized into methods with shared states in properties.

-functions are good in factory paradigm, but classes are the best for logicfull components.

 # integrating neocomp
 neocomp components are be used freely as independent units. but if used as the base of a site, they must start from a common root.